Nicholas-Odiwuor/alx-system_engineering-devops/0x1A-application_server/README.md

 ## Background Context
 In this project, we extend our web infrastructure by adding an **Application Server** to complement our **Nginx Web Server**.
 While Nginx efficiently serves static content, an application server is responsible for handling dynamic requests.
 We will configure the application server to serve our **Airbnb Clone v2 - Web framework** project and integrate it with Nginx.

-## Learning Objectives
-By the end of this project, you should be able to:
-- Understand what an application server is and how it interacts with a web server.
-- Set up a Python-based development environment.
-- Deploy a Flask application behind a web server.
-- Configure Nginx to serve requests from an application server.
-- Use process management tools to keep the application running.

 ## Requirements
 ### General
 - A `README.md` file at the root of the project is **mandatory**.